top of page

 My Background & Training

 I am a Registered Holistic Nutritionist and graduate of the Canadian School of Natural Nutrition, the largest leading holistic nutrition school in Canada.
+Further, I have a Bachelor of Education degree from University of Toronto and an Honours Bachelor of Music degree from the University of Western Ontario with a minor in Mathematics.

 With a passion for optimal brain and mental health, I received specialized training in the therapeutic ketogenic diet for mental health from Dr. Georgia Ede, a world renowned psychiatrist and author.
 Additionally, I studied under Nicole Laurent, a sought after clinician, speaker and educator who developed the pioneering course, Metabolic Psychiatry for Non-Prescribers.